dtrckd/md2blog/md/profiling.md

 Basic profiling a script.py :
 to stdout :
     python -m cProfile -s time script.py

-The fit script can be profiled wuith the `--profile` options. it will create the profile file build by cProfile (cumtime sorting by default).
+The fit script can be profiled with the `--profile` options. it will create the profile file build by cProfile (cumtime sorting by default).
 The format of the file is as follows `{expe_name}.{run_id}.{description}.profile`

 To read this file the easiet way and dump the text info of process times:

     ff=file.profile python3 -c "__import__('pstats').Stats('$ff').sort_stats('cumtime').print_stats()" # can be cumtime, time, etc

 An onther tool that simply make the profiling visible in a browser:
     pip install cprofilev

 and then

     cprofilev -f file.profile

 ### Graph

 To observe the graph of execution (really cool!)
     pip install gprof2dot

 then create the graph with

     gprof2dot -f pstats filename.profile | dot -Tpng -o profile_graph.png

 ### Snakeviz
 An other cool tool with cool interactive dive in the profile results:
     pip install snakeviz

 then

     snakeviz file.profile

 ### others

 Using pycallgraph

     pycallgraph graphviz -f svg -o script.svg script.py

 to file + visualization :

     python -m cProfile -o file.profile file.profile